RahulKulhari/play-authenticate/README.md

 * HTTPS support (for OAuth2 redirect links and email verification).
 * Verification email used by Email/Password provider is fully customizable and localizable and can be sent in either text or HTML or both.

+## Issue
+* Session and Flash are not properly applied

 ### Providers
 As of now, the following authentication providers are supported out of the box: